Wednesday, August 30, 2023

 Besides revenge, love also plays a role in the story at hand.
 Lei Shao-feng, in the opening moments, chases away Chin Chin, his pregnant girlfriend, who reluctantly ends up in the arms of his close friend Chen Chun.
 And Ding Can-ren, who spares Lei Shao-feng’s life, falls in love with him.

 To Kill with Intrigue was an early role for Jackie Chan (My Lucky Stars) that was designed to make him the next big star in martial arts cinema.
 Unfortunately, it is yet another early role for Jackie Chan that does not play to his strengths.
 Lei Shao-feng, the character he portrays, is a brooding character whose personality is the polar opposite of most of the characters he portrays.
-The other performance of note is Hsu Feng (The Fate of Lee Khan) in the role of Ding Can-ren, the leader of the Killer Bees.
+The other performance of note is Hsu Feng’s (The Fate of Lee Khan) portrayal of Ding Can-ren, the leader of the Killer Bees.
 Her martial arts skills are on par with all of her male counterparts.

 To Kill with Intrigue gets a good release from 88 Films that comes with a strong audio/video presentation and an informative extra.